OSU-BMBL/BMBL-analysis-notebooks/scATACseq_cisTopic_branch/README.md

   - A model selection graph.
   - A likelihood stabilization model graph.
   - A clusters plot.
 A peak density algorithm on the tsne dimensionality reduction projections was applied to create this.
-  - tSNE plots colored by topic score, metadata and/or topic enrichment, and by gene.
+  - tSNE plots colored by topic score, metadata and/or topic enrichment, and by a gene.
   - A heatmap based on the cell-cisTopic distributions.